We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

 - You might need to book times for showers or queue at a distance

-Can I camp with friends?
+Can I camp with friends when lockdown ends?

 Thanks to Kathryn for this question.
 It’s a complex answer, which really highlights the absurdity of the mixed bag of ‘rules’ we’ve been set.

 Tier 2 (high risk)This is for areas with a higher or rapidly rising level of infections, where some additional restrictions need to be in place.